 Major Shoulder Injury

-Major shoulder injuries such as broken shoulder, dislocated shoulder and rotator cuff tears may cause onset of frozen shoulder as the body reacts to trauma.
+Major shoulder injuries such as a fractured broken shoulder, dislocated shoulder and rotator cuff tears may cause the onset of frozen shoulder as the body reacts to trauma.

 Auto-Immune Trigger Factors

-- In Stage 2 of the condition, pain begins to subside, but shoulder stiffness increases where neither you nor your doctor get much movement out of your shoulder.
+In Stage 2 of the condition, pain begins to subside, but shoulder stiffness increases where neither you nor your doctor gets much movement out of your shoulder.
 This stage may last between 4- 10 months.

-Depending on the stage of your frozen shoulder condition, there are a number of treatments which may help you.
+Depending on the stage of your frozen shoulder condition, there are a number of treatments that may help you.

-- The freezing stage of frozen shoulder, the treatment goal is pain management.
-Your doctor can prescribe you appropriate medication which is safe and specific to your health and physiotherapy treatment can also help dissipate pain and maintain pain free movement.
+In the freezing stage of a frozen shoulder, the treatment goal is pain management.
+Your doctor can prescribe you appropriate medication which is safe and specific to your health and physiotherapy treatment can also help dissipate pain and maintain pain-free movement.

-- The frozen stage of frozen shoulder, the treatment goal is pain management and gentle movement.
-Your doctor can monitor your pain medication and your physio can introduce gentle stretching of the shoulder joint.
+In the frozen stage of a frozen shoulder, the treatment goal is pain management and gentle movement.
+Your doctor can monitor your pain medication and your physiotherapist can introduce gentle stretching of the shoulder joint.

-- The thawing stage of frozen shoulder, the treatment goal is regaining movement and return to living.
-Your doctor will monitor and start reducing your pain medication and your physio will introduce more agressive stretching and functional exercises of your shoudler.
+In the thawing stage of a frozen shoulder, the treatment goal is regaining movement and returning to living.
+Your doctor will monitor and start reducing your pain medication and your physio will introduce more aggressive stretching and functional exercises for your shoulder.

 In most cases, frozen shoulder conditions will get better within 12-18 months.